 Special conditions are initially applicable to the model for which they are issued.
-Should Columbia Avionics apply later for a supplemental type certificate to modify any other model included on Type Certificate No. A9NM to incorporate the same or similar novel or unusual design feature, these special conditions would also apply to the other model under § 21.101.
+Should Elliott Aviation Technical Product Development, Inc. apply at a later date for a supplemental type certificate to modify any other model included on Type Certificate No. A9NM to incorporate the same or similar novel or unusual design feature, these special conditions would also apply to the other model under § 21.101.

 Novel or Unusual Design Features

-As noted earlier, the Cessna Model 650 airplanes modified Columbia Avionics will incorporate dual Electronic Primary Flight Displays that will perform critical functions.
-This system may be vulnerable to high-intensity radiated fields external to the airplane.
+As noted earlier, the Cessna Model 650 airplanes modified by Elliott Aviation Technical Product Development, Inc. will incorporate electronic flight display systems.
+These systems may be vulnerable to high-intensity radiated fields external to the airplane.
 The current airworthiness standards of part 25 do not contain adequate or appropriate safety standards for the protection of this equipment from the adverse effects of HIRF.
-Accordingly, this system is considered to be a novel or unusual design feature.
+Accordingly, these systems are considered to be a novel or unusual design feature.
+Start Printed Page 69055

 There is no specific regulation that addresses protection requirements for electrical and electronic systems from HIRF.
 Increased power levels from ground-based radio transmitters and the growing use of sensitive avionics/electronics and electrical systems to command and control airplanes have made it necessary to provide adequate protection.

-To ensure that a level of safety is achieved equivalent to that intended by Start Printed Page 41218the regulations incorporated by reference, special conditions are needed for the Cessna 650 airplanes modified by Columbia Avionics.
-These special conditions require that new avionics/electronics and electrical systems that perform critical functions be designed and installed to preclude component damage and interruption of function due to both the direct and indirect effects of HIRF.
+To ensure that a level of safety is achieved equivalent to that intended by the regulations incorporated by reference, special conditions are needed for the Cessna Model 650 airplanes modified by Elliott Aviation Technical Product Development, Inc. These special conditions require that new avionics/electronics and electrical systems that perform critical functions be designed and installed to preclude component damage and interruption of function due to both the direct and indirect effects of HIRF.